nextgis/docs_ngcom/source/collector.rst

 Data collection project allows a data collection team participant to edit its layers.
 Web GIS owner can restrain access to the project for separate participants.

+You can create a Collector project via NextGIS Formbuilder (the simplest way, described `here <https://docs.nextgis.com/docs_formbuilder/source/workflow.html#nextgis-web>`_) or in your WebGIS.

-Create necessary data layers in NextGIS Formbuilder or upload them from a file.
+If you want to use your WebGIS to create a Collector project, first you need to create necessary data layers in NextGIS Formbuilder or upload them from a file.

 Let's suppose that layers with data are already uploaded to your Web GIS, and you want to create a project and allow data collection team participants to collect or edit data in your Web GIS.